 What parts make up a 12-speed Di2 TT/Tri build?

 Let’s start with the easy parts - the ones the same for every Di2 system.
 You’ll need a battery, and rear derailleur, a front derailleur (for 2x), and wires to connect the derailleur(s) to the battery.

-Sure, Ultegra weighs more - but are you really going to notice the extra weight on a TT/Tri bike?
+Sure, 105 and Ultegra weigh more than Dura-Ace - but are you really going to notice the extra weight on a TT/Tri bike?

 - Battery: BT-DN300 (3 ports, EW-SD300 type)

 - Rear derailleur: 105 RD-R7150 // Ultegra RD-R8150 // DURA-ACE RD-R9250